natanfudge/fabric-docs/docs/Setup/install.md

 instructions.

 1. Open [the download page](https://fabricmc.net/use/) and choose the game, mapping and loader versions.
-Click â€œCopy MultiMC instance urlâ€�.
+Click "Copy MultiMC instance urlâ€�.
    - Generally, choosing the latest mapping version for a given game version is advisable, as mods do not depend on the deobfuscated names staying the same.
    - The loader should be mostly game version-independent.
 If this situation changes, it will be pointed out, so don't worry\!
 2. Start MultiMC.
-Click on â€œAdd Instanceâ€� in the top-left, then select â€œImport from ZIPâ€� and paste the URL in the text field.
+Click on "Add Instanceâ€� in the top-left, then select "Import from ZIPâ€� and paste the URL in the text field.
 Don't forget to set the name\!
 3. Press OK.
 Your Fabric instance is ready to go - feel free to add mods to it\!